 We will follow a ¼ mile long path along the falls with many scenic vantage points.

-Much of the limestone which the brook flows over has been carved into interesting shapes including numerous potholes of all sizes.
+Much of the limestone which the brook flows over have been carved into interesting shapes including numerous potholes of all sizes.

 Dover Stone Church